Muhammad Jamiruddin Sircar: Career

 and from Dhaka-9 in the by-election of 1991 in the seat of Begum Khaleda Zia.
 He lost the election in the December 2008.
 He was elected in Parliament in a by-election from Bogra-6 on 3 April 2009.
 Bogra-6 was vacated, along with Bogra-7, by former Prime Minister Khaleda Zia.

-From 28 October 2001 to 25 January 2009, he served as the Speaker of the Jatiya Sangsad.
+From 28 October 2001 to 25 January 2009, Sircar served as the Speaker of the Jatiya Sangsad.
 On 21 June 2002, he became acting president because of the resignation of A. Q. M. Badruddoza Chowdhury.
 He remained acting president until a new president was elected on 6 September 2002.
 As speaker he refused to allow discussion on the 2004 Dhaka grenade attack in Parliament.
 He faced criticism for being partisan in allocating seats in the parliament.
 In 2008, his defence of Bangladesh Nationalist Party and call for it return to power drew criticism.
 The Daily Star wrote that the speaker should be above political fray.